calabash/calabash-android/README.md

     gem install json

-You should have the Android SDK install and `$ANDROID_HOME` should be pointing to it.
+You should have the Android SDK installed and `$ANDROID_HOME` should be pointing to it.

 ### Installation